offbynull/learn/Math/input/input.md

                  -4
   ```

-  Notice that the result of this example's movement is exactly the same as adding magnitudes, then tacking on a negative sign to the result: 2 + 4 is 6, tack on a negative sign to get -6.
+  Notice that the result of this example's movement is exactly the same as adding magnitudes, then tacking on a negative sign to the result: 2 + 4 = 6, tack on a negative sign to get -6.

-  For example, 3 - 4 is -1...
+  For example, 3 - 4 = -1...

   ```{svgbob}
   <--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+-->